Concept Testing: Methods, Survey Design, and Examples

 Concept testing use cases

 Concept testing is so versatile and can be applied to any research objective where ideas need to be screened for further development or for a product launch.
-Ideally, two or more ideas should be tested per study so that the chances of a successful concept are optimized; one of the ideas might be far more popular than the others, but if that’s not the case, the appealing elements from each idea will provide guidance on what a winning concept would include.
+Ideally, two or more ideas should be tested per study so that the chances of a successful concept are optimized; one of the ideas might be far more popular than the others (providing a benchmark of sorts), but if that’s not the case, the appealing elements from each idea will provide guidance on what a winning concept would include.

 Some areas where concept testing is often used are: